 Jharkhand elections: Marginal increase in number of candidates with criminal background

-New Delhi, Dec 16: Out of 1,216 candidates analysed in 2019, 335 (28%) candidates have declared criminal cases against themselves.
-Out of 1136 candidates analysed during Jharkhand Assembly elections in 2014, 330(29%) candidates had declared criminal cases against themselves says a report by the Association for Democratic Reforms.
+New Delhi, Dec 16: Out of 1,216 candidates analysed in 2019, 335 (28 per cent) candidates have declared criminal cases against themselves.
+Out of 1136 candidates analysed during Jharkhand Assembly elections in 2014, 330(29 per cent) candidates had declared criminal cases against themselves says a report by the Association for Democratic Reforms.

-Candidates with Serious Criminal Cases: 222 (18%) candidates have declared serious criminal cases including cases related to rape, murder, attempt to murder, kidnapping, crimes against women etc.
+Candidates with Serious Criminal Cases: 222 (18 per cent) candidates have declared serious criminal cases including cases related to rape, murder, attempt to murder, kidnapping, crimes against women etc.

 Candidates with declared convicted cases: 10 candidates have declared convicted cases against themselves.